TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 When a placeholder should be fetched from multiple fields of the database, the PersistedPatternMapper is for you.
-It allows to combine various fields into one variable, ensuring a unique value by e.g. adding the UID to the field without having the need of adding a custom slug field to the system.
+It allows to combine various fields into one variable, ensuring a unique value by for example adding the UID to the field without having the need of adding a custom slug field to the system.

 .. code-block:: yaml